Tafara-N/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - You are not allowed to use backticks, `&&`, `||` or `;`
 - All your files must be executable

+## Quiz questions

+Question #0
+Which command should I use for changing a file permission?

+chgrp

+su

+chmod

+chown

+Question #1
+What is the permission value for a file read only for the group owner?

+070

+040

+050

+060

+Question #2
+Which command should I use for changing a file owner?

+chgrp

+su

+chmod

+chown

+Question #3
+What is the permission value for a file without any restriction?

+600

+644

+777

+Question #4
+What is the numerical value for the rwx------ permission?

+700

+600

+621

+704

+Question #5
+What is the numerical value for the ----w---x permission?

+021

+123

+121

+221

+Question #6
+What is the numerical value for the r-xr--r-- permission?

+411

+522

+544

+644

 ## Tasks

 ### 0. My name is Betty